 Let’s start with one of our absolute favorite destinations in the world: Iceland.
-If you’re looking for adventure and breath-taking nature, Iceland is the place to travel to.
+If you’re looking for adventure and breathtaking nature in lesbian Europe, Iceland is the place to travel to.

-Reykjavik is the capital of Iceland and is the city where most people start their Iceland travels.
+Reykjavík is the capital of Iceland and is the city where most people start their Iceland travels.
 Though, the city itself is also fun to explore for a day.
-And this is were Pride is celebrated and where you can find a few LGBTQ+ spaces.
+And this is where Pride is celebrated and where you can find a few LGBTQ+ spaces.

 Pride in Reykjavik is one of the biggest celebrations in the country.
 Iceland only has a little over 300.000 residents, so a Pride celebration with 100.000 attendees is a lot!

 Spain is one of the most welcoming, open, and liberal countries of Europe, in the world even.
-Homosexual activity in Spain is legal since 1979 and same-sex marriage since 2005.
-Spain was third in the world to legalize same-same marriage!
+Gay activity in Spain is legal since 1979 and gay marriage since 2005.
+Spain was the third country in the world to legalize marriage for all couples.

 Safety is important while traveling.
 Read about travel safety tips in our lesbian travel guide.